Rémy Julienne (1930-2021)

 Julienne was involved in a second sequence set in San Francisco when Bond commands the wheel of an American LaFrance fire truck.
 While shooting in California Julienne recalled the film unit came under attack, “One moment, they tell us all to hide, so everybody hides.
 Afterward, they told us there was a mad American with a gun, who said, “James Bond, nobody can get him, I will!”
 So the police captured him.’”

-For 'The Living Daylights' (1987) Julienne’s team filmed along the precarious roads zigzagging down the Rock of Gibraltar with Bond clinging for his life atop a speeding Land Rover.
-During production, The Sun newspaper amusingly reported an exchange between two local police officers, one complaining his vehicle had been damaged as a stunt driver moved in out of shot: “Who was it?”
+For 'The Living Daylights' (1987) he oversaw the Aston Martin V8 action in Austria.
+His team also filmed along the precarious roads zigzagging down the Rock of Gibraltar with Bond clinging for his life atop a speeding Land Rover.
+During production, The Sun newspaper amusingly reported an exchange between two local police officers, one complaining his vehicle had been damaged as a stunt driver moved it out of shot: “Who was it?”
 “Some French bloke.”
 “In that case your damn lucky he didn’t drive it over a cliff just for the hell of it.”